Generalized $\alpha$-attractor models from elementary hyperbolic surfaces: Elementary hyperbolic surfaces

 \section{Elementary hyperbolic surfaces}

-A (complete) hyperbolic surface $(\Sigma, G)$ is called {\em elementary} if it is conformally-equivalent with a simply-connected or doubly-connected regular domain contained in the complex plane\footnote{A regular domain $\cD\subset \C$ is called {\em doubly-connected} if its complement in the Riemann sphere has two connected components, which happens iff $\pi_1(\cD)\simeq \Z$.}.
+A (complete) hyperbolic surface $(\Sigma, G)$ is called {\em elementary} if it is conformally-equivalent with a simply-connected or doubly-connected\footnote{A regular domain $\cD\subset \C$ is called {\em doubly-connected} if its complement in the Riemann sphere has two connected components, which happens iff $\pi_1(\cD)\simeq \Z$.} regular domain contained in the complex plane.
 This amounts to the condition that the uniformizing surface group $\Gamma$ of $(\Sigma, G)$ is the trivial group or a cyclic subgroup of $\PSL(2,\R)$ of parabolic or hyperbolic type.